The Man Who Cheated Himself - Andy Is Puzzled

 If it's a genuine San Francisco police thriller then it has to include the old Hall Of Justice.
 This movie is no exception.

 Then ...
-Taking a break from the murder investigation the two brothers leave the Hall Of Justice on their way to lunch.
+Taking a break from the murder investigation the two brothers leave the Hall Of Justice, stepping out to Kearny Street for a Chinese lunch.

-The same entrance was seen a year earlier in the 1949 movie Impact.
+The same shot was used a year earlier in the 1949 movie Impact.

 ... and Now, the old Hall Of Justice faced Portsmouth Square Plaza from its location at 750 Kearny Street in Chinatown.
 It was demolished in 1967 and replaced by a Holiday Inn hotel, now the Hilton San Francisco Financial District (map).

 Then ...
 They walk the few steps to the Yen Yen Cafe at 716 Kearny on the corner of Merchant Street.
-Its sign juts out, barely visible here above Andy's fedora.
+Its sign juts out, just above Andy's fedora.

-Three years earlier in the 1947 movie The Lady From Shanghai it was the turn of Orson Welles to flee the building, below , with the Yen Yen Cafe sign clearly visible.
+Three years earlier in the 1947 movie The Lady From Shanghai, the identical camera placement captured Orson Welles fleeing from the Hall of Justice with the Yen Yen Cafe sign again clearly visible.

-... and Now, there's still a Chinese eatery, the Garden Restaurant, at that location.
-The same view reminds us though that the imposingly stolid Hall Of Justice is gone.
+... and Now, there's still a Chinese eatery, the Garden Restaurant, at that corner location.
+But at left we see that the imposing Hall Of Justice is gone.

 Then ...
 Inside the cafe Andy cannot understand why Ed persists in trying to pin the Frazer murder on the youth who shot the liquor store owner.
 Yes it was the same gun but the evidence suggested he didn't have access to it until after Frazer was killed.
 Portsmouth Square Plaza is seen across Kearny through the window but what's that white building in the park?

-... and Now, the plaza today is no longer a gently sloping open space - it was sacrificed to make way for a huge underground parking lot and replaced, behind these trees, by an uninspiring two level park, more grey than green.
+... and Now, the plaza today is no longer a gently sloping open space - it was sacrificed to make way, behind these trees, for an uninspiring two level park with underground parking.